clancyz/fis-postprocessor-smarty-hmr/README.md

-# fis-preprocessor-smarty-hmr
+# fis-postprocessor-smarty-hmr

-fis preprocessor to smarty for start a remote hmr server.
+fis postprocessor to smarty for start a remote hmr server.

 ## Usage